reillypascal/personalsite-ssg/pages/digital-garden/tutorials/how-to-set-up-webmentions.md

 Eleventy lets you use [JavaScript data files](https://www.11ty.dev/docs/data-js/) which will run when the site builds and make the resulting data globally available.
 These files go in the `_data` subfolder in your site publish directory, and the data is available as an object with the same name as the file (e.g., the file `webmentions.mjs` will make the data available as the `webmentions` object globally).

 To get the API [^1] key for Webmention\.io, go to <https://webmention.io/settings> after signing in.
 In the section “API Key,” there is a value you can copy.
+As this page mentions,

+> If you don't mind anyone being able to retrieve webmentions to your domain, you don't need to keep this private.
+The only thing this token can do is retrieve all webmentions to your domain.
+It can't modify any data on your account.

+If you don't mind the key being public, you can hard-code it in the URL in `_data/webmentions.mjs` and skip the next paragraph.

-You can add this key as an [environment variable in Netlify](https://docs.netlify.com/environment-variables/get-started/#import-variables-with-the-netlify-ui) to keep it private.
+If you do want to keep it private, you can add the key as an [environment variable in Netlify](https://docs.netlify.com/environment-variables/get-started/#import-variables-with-the-netlify-ui).
 Note in `index.js`, I'm importing the [`dotenv`](https://www.npmjs.com/package/dotenv) Node package, which allows my site to access these variables.
 If you substitute your key into the line `https://webmention.io/api/mentions.jf2?token=${process.env.WEBMENTION_IO_TOKEN}&per-page=1000`, you get all webmentions available as an object, with the list of mentions in the `children` field.

 <div class="code-file">index.js</div>